Siggers-Lab/auto_PBM_prepro/README.md

 ### gpr_dirs
 *the full path(s) to the directory or directories containing the gpr files to analyze*

 This directory or these directories must contain the gpr files to analyze, separated by wavelength.
 Generally, there will be two directories, one at a wavelength of 488 and one at a wavelength of 635/647.
 In some cases, there may be only the 488 directory.
 The pipeline will use all files in these directories of the form "\*.gpr".
-To ensure proper sorting of the gpr files, the file names must list the laser power setting before the gain setting.
+To ensure proper sorting of the gpr files, the filenames must list the laser power setting before the gain setting.

 ### output_dir
 *the full path to the directory in which to save the output data matrix files*